xfischer/npgsql/edb_docs/docs/en_us/net_guide/installing_and_configuring_the_net_connector.rst

    ``System.Memory.dll``

-See :ref:`Referencing the Library Files <referencing_the_library_files>` for information about referencing library files.

-Depending upon the type of application you use, you may be required to import the namespace into the source code (see :ref:`Referencing the Library Files <referencing_the_library_files>`).
+Depending upon the type of application you use, you may be required to import the namespace into the source code.
+See :ref:`Referencing the Library Files <referencing_the_library_files>` for this and other information about referencing library files.

 .. _framework_setup_4_5_1: